-Segment Risks Opportunities Strategies Lifestyle Response to a rapid increase in demand for environmentally friendly materials and recycled materials Rising waste costs Increased consumer awareness of product disposal Reduction in waste losses by optimization of production and distribution volume for each region/store, based on highly accurate forecasts of demand Growing needs for products having a low environmental impact Expanding demand for recycled materials for containers and packaging/products Change in consumer thinking from volume-oriented to outcome-oriented (expansion of X as a Service (XaaS)) Use digital functions such as Al and robotics to enhance and sharpen demand forecasting and logistics functions, and strengthen distribution infrastructure Collaborate with suppliers, manufacturers, and customers, to procure materials that have a small environmental impact, procure packaging materials, and increase the number of developments Verify the effective use of byproducts, and build business through proposals for the use of by-products to existing and new customers.
+Segment Opportunities Strategies Lifestyle Response to a rapid increase in demand for environmentally friendly materials and recycled materials Rising waste costs Increased consumer awareness of product disposal Growing needs for products having a low environmental impact Expanding demand for recycled materials for containers and packaging/products Expanding opportunities to provide customers with high precision demand prediction functions that lead to production and distribution volumes optimized by region and store, and waste-loss reduction Expanding business opportunities following the shift in consumer thinking from volume- oriented to outcome- oriented Use digital functions such as AI and robotics to enhance and sharpen demand forecasting and logistics functions, and strengthen distribution infrastructure Collaborate with suppliers, manufacturers, and customers, to procure materials that have a small environmental impact, procure packaging materials, and increase the number of developments Verify the effective use of by-products, and build business through proposals for the use of by-products to existing and new customers.
 Enhance our ability to develop and procure materials and packaging materials that have a low environmental impact.
-Reduce waste generated in the value chain, reuse by-products, and develop sales channels for by-products Innovation & Corporate Development No particular risks Expanding business opportunities for sharing/service-providing businesses ICT solution businesses that contribute to greater energy efficiency Create new businesses utilizing new technologies and business models
+Reduce waste generated in the value chain, reuse by-products, and develop sales channels for by-products Innovation & Corporate Development • No particular risks Expanding business opportunities for sharing/service- providing businesses ICT solution businesses that contribute to greater energy efficiency Create new businesses utilizing new technologies and business models